Search

 The same concept applies to younger individuals who may need to tap their investments in, say, five to 10 years.
 That category includes adults saving for a down payment on a house or putting away money for their child's college expenses.
 Since you have less time to ride out a Wall Street downturn, you might consider leaning less heavily on stocks in favor of more stable asset classes.

-Resist the urge to sell in a down market
+3. Resist the urge to make emotional decisions and sell in a down market

 Humans are emotional creatures.
 So when we confront a stock market that's losing value, we want to jump ship before things get even worse.
-The fact is, though, that selling your shares when things are at a low ebb is one of the worst moves you can make.
+The fact is, though, that selling your shares when things are at a low ebb may be one of the worst moves you can make.

 One of the basic axioms of investing is "buy low and sell high."
 If you liquidate your stock holdings in a bear market, you're doing the opposite.
 In the investment world, bad times don't last forever.
 Unless you desperately need cash, you may be better off waiting things out.